 Unfair, Wrongful or Constructive Dismissal

-There are two recognised situations in which you may pursue a claim against your employer regarding your loss of employment: unfair (or 'wrongful') dismissal, and constructive dismissal.
-Both are considered equally viable complaints and our experienced personal injury lawyers can likely build a compelling case for compensation in either instance.
+There are two recognised situations in which you may pursue a claim against your employer regarding your loss of employment: unfair (or ‘wrongful’) dismissal, and constructive dismissal.
+Both are considered equally viable complaints and an experienced personal injury lawyer can likely build a compelling case for compensation in either instance.

 One of the most surprising problems that can occur when dealing with unfair dismissal law is proving that you were actually an employee in the first place.
 That may sound odd, but for you to claim you were dismissed unfairly, you have to initially prove you had a contract, either written or verbal, with the employer.

 Suitable evidence could take the form of pay slips, and witnesses willing to testify you showed up for work every day, and did certain things which would suggest you were a person employed by the business in question.
 This can become complicated in cases where a person is legally defined as being self-employed, despite the fact they earned the bulk of their income by working for one particular employer.